CozyPlantlady/hangman-game/README.md

 - Creating a infinite loop when guessing a letter.
 - Adding same letter to the guessed letters list, only showing the first correctly guessed letter Fixed, order that code was read was wrong.
 - Printing error message 6 times (once for each letter). fixed *for letter in word*
+- Showing the whole word when guessing a letter

 ### Not fixed

-- Showing the whole word when guessing a letter
+- game doesnt loop, or keeps looping without letting user to give a new value

 ### Testing with code validators